zexixing/academic-kickstart/content/home/others/index.md

 - Number of identified plant species: 247 (According to my checklist in Xingse App).

-- I also take pictures to "collet" creeping caterillar, twinkling stars, passing strangers, and more touching moments.
+- I also take pictures to "collet" creeping caterpillar, twinkling stars, passing strangers, and more touching moments.
 Here are some pictures taken by me.
 Welcome to browse more at [500px](https://500px.com/zexixing0604) :D

 [update time: 2021-Nov-12]</font>